rdtigges/django_postgres/README.md

 # django_postgres

 ### Run from the project directory
-docker-compose run --rm app django-admin startproject app docker-compose build
+docker-compose run --rm app django-admin startproject app (This will create an 'app' directory and populate it.) docker-compose build

 ### Initial db migration